 Variations

-- Cut the dairy.
+- Make it dairy-free.
 Use coconut condensed milk, dairy-free butter, and vegan chocolate chips for the topping.

 Storage instructions